 Fitness For Your Mind And Body

 Scientists claim: regular training is helpful not only to keep fit but also to improve your mind.
 Still have doubts?
-We’ve got some proofs.
+We’ve got some proof.

 However, few know that regular training has also so-called “above-the-neck” (or mental) benefits.